zhaozhiming/react-native-android-backer/README.md

 `withBacker(component, options)`: this API is a [HOC](https://reactjs.org/docs/higher-order-components.html), it receive 2 params:

 * component: type is React component, the wrap component
-* options: type is object, use to config the back button behaviors，attributes as follow：
+* options: type is object, use to config the back button behaviors，the attributes as follow：
   * exitToast: type is function, the toast function for exit app
   * isExitScreen: type is function, check the current screen whether should exit app

-`AppNavigatior` is the initialize file of use [`expo`](https://expo.io/) to create App project，the source file is [here](https://github.com/zhaozhiming/react-native-android-backer/blob/a9b594aba95616496cb22d9432c2c52eb58b9f61/example/navigation/AppNavigator.js)。
+`AppNavigatior` is the initialize file of use [`expo`](https://expo.io/) to create `React Native` project，the source file is [here](https://github.com/zhaozhiming/react-native-android-backer/blob/a9b594aba95616496cb22d9432c2c52eb58b9f61/example/navigation/AppNavigator.js)。

 2. Second step is to replace `AppNavigator` to `AppNavigatorWithBacker`.